lozarcher/findNearest/README.md

 Example service for AWS Lambda to find the nearest pub from Google Places API for a user's location

 ## Prerequisite
-Requires an environment variable 'googleKey' with permission to use the Places API
+Requires an environment variable 'googleKey' with permission to use the Google Places API

 ## Usage
 Invoke com.loz.FindNearest::handleRequest with the parameters: